Charlesyyun/cn_charlesyyun.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Yun (Charles) YE is an Associate Professor in the Faculty of Maritime and Transportation, Ningbo University (NBU).
+Dr. Yun (Charles) YE is an Associate Professor in the Faculty of Maritime and Transportation, [Ningbo University](https://www.nbu.edu.cn/) (NBU).
 Dr. YE received his B.E. and Ph.
-D. degree from Zhejiang University (ZJU) and the University of Hong Kong (HKU), in 2017 and 2021, respectively.
+D. degree from [Zhejiang University](https://www.zju.edu.cn/) (ZJU) and [The University of Hong Kong](https://www.hku.hk/) (HKU), in 2017 and 2021, respectively.
 During 2021-2023, he served as research engineer at Central Research Institute and Central Media Technology Institute, 2012 Lab, [Huawei Technologies Co., Ltd.](https://www.huawei.com/cn/).
 Prof. YE was an awardee of Zhejiang East Backbone Talent by Ningbo University, and Civil Centennial Future Scholars by the University of Hong Kong.

 # Research Interests
  * VR/AR-based Simulation